FastLane-Labs/atlas/README.md

 *These functions are executed by the Execution Environment via "delegatecall."

+#### Ex-Post Bids
+When bid amounts are known ahead of time by solvers the _bidKnownIteration() function is called and bids are sorted by bid amount, and executed until one is successful.
+If bid amounts are not known beforehand, such as when they are doing blind on-chain solving, the _bidFindingIteration() function is called to calculate the bid amounts on-chain.
+This is done by calling the same _executeSolverOperation() used in the _bidKnownIteration() for each solverOp, and checking the balance of the contract before and after to calculate the bid amounts for each aolverOp.

 #### Permit69
 A user must have an Execution Environment (EE) instance for each DApp they would like to use, and the user address is used as a salt for the create2 deterministic deployment of it.
 If one is not already available, EEs can be deployed during execution of a user order since their address is known beforehand, this gas cost is covered by the solver so UX is never impacted.
 The EE performs ops via delegateCalls, so it needs to be able to initiate token transfers from the user.
 Users only have to approve the Atlas contract once because Permit69 allows Atlas to transfer funds from the user if the request is from a valid EE for that user (checked by verifying the user address is one of the salts for the EE address).
 Permit69 is also used by DApps, but instead transfers tokens that have accumulated in the DAppControl contract, this function performs the same verification of the EE.